HadoopGenomics/SeqPig/README.txt

   will output all read names and their corresponding MD tag.

+  Another useful command is LIMIT and SAMPLE, which can be used for example for obtaining a subset of reads from a bam/sam file which can be useful for debugging.

+   grunt> B = LIMIT A 20;

+  will assign the first 20 records of A to B, while

+   grunt> B = SAMPLE A 0.01;

+  will sample from A with sampling probability 0.01.

+  Alternatively to using the Pig grunt shell (which can lead to delays due to Hadoop queuing and exectution delays), users can write scripts that are then submitted to Pig for execution.
+This type of exectution has the advantage of being able to handle parameters, for example for input and oputput files.
+See /scripts inside the seqpig directory.

  C1.
 Filtering out unmapped reads and PCR or optical duplicates:

     grunt> A = FILTER A BY (flags/4)%2==0 and (flags/1024)%2==0;